 This American Flag Slab Pie is a fun baking project that is much easier than it looks, using store-bought pie crust!
 Filled with sweet blueberries and strawberries, it’s a perfect 4th of July dessert recipe that will feed the whole family.
 Serve with vanilla ice cream for a red, white, and blue treat.
 Totally vegan!

 4th of July is usually one of my favorite holidays.
 It’s a day off of work that usually involves a fun celebration with friends and family, cooking outdoors, and lots of fun drinks and desserts to go around.
-Not to mention, beautiful fireworks.

-What is a Slab Pie?
+What is a slab pie?

-Slab pies are also perfect for people who do not bake frequently, as they are very challenging to “mess up.”
+No. Slab pies are also perfect for people who do not bake frequently, as they are very challenging to “mess up.”
 There is no need to spend time carefully crimping the edges, and because they’re pretty shallow overall they tend to bake very evenly.

 What are the best berries for pie?

-Pie is definitely one of my all-time favorite desserts, and I tend not to discriminate based on filling.
-However, there are some benefits to using certain kinds of fruits over others.
 Blueberries and cherries both have taut, edible skins, which help the berries themselves remain in tact while baking.
 Because these berries do not release their juices immediately, the crust has time to bake before becoming saturated with liquid.